 Councillor Cahal Burke (Lib Dems, Lindley), who is Chairperson of Lindley Community Group, said:

-“Many residents were unable to view the Clock Tower at last year’s Open Day event, because of the demand on the day.
+“Many residents were unable to view the Clock Tower at the last Open Day event, because of the demand on the day, and restrictions in place due to the Covid pandemic have meant we have not been able to open the tower for over a year now.

-The Open Day on the 14th September will be an opportunity to build on the success and popularity of last year’s event.
+The next Open Day will be an opportunity to build on the success and popularity previous years event.

 I hope that more people will be able to visit and appreciate the tower, which is definitely one of Huddersfield’s most treasured landmarks.”